krishkribo/3D_GDM-RSON/dataset_generation/Readme.md

 #### Run the data generation script in spawn models/scripts folder
 * ```python3 generate_data.py```

-Use the two rviz config files ```rviz_window1.rviz and rviz_window2.rviz``` to visualize environment, boudingbox, object detection and point clouds of the objects used in the data generation process.
+Use the two rviz config files ```rviz_window1.rviz and rviz_window2.rviz``` to visualize environment, boudingbox, object detection and point clouds of the objects used in data generation process.

 ### Model Note:
 * The models provided in the spawn_models/models/sim_models/meshes folder is for sample only.
 The complete model data used in the data generation process are